alttch/eva3/doc/install.rst

 Configuring MQTT broker
 -----------------------

-MQTT broker is used when EVA ICS controllers are located in different networks and can not exchange data with P2P connections.
+:ref:`MQTT<mqtt_>` broker is used when EVA ICS controllers are located in different networks and can not exchange data with P2P connections.

 .. note::